GeorgiaDome Final 2026 Mock Draft

 That is a valid question.
 Most will mock Simpson here to get him in the 1st round but I am not as high on Simpson and have him out of the first round.

 What does matter is surrounding whoever is at QB with protection.
 The Steelers lost Isaac Seumalo to the Cardinals and could use upgrades at both guard positions.
-Ola Ioane is the top rated guard in the draft and is right down the road from Pittsburgh.
-The Steelers are always built in the trenches and securing the front line must be a point of emphasis for Mike McCarthy plus Ioane is very close to a Top 10 talent in this class, he is just devalued because the position he plays.
-He could realistically go at #14 to Baltimore.
+That was until the news of Broderick Jones broke.
+The LT was already a question mark heading into the season but now had a set back in his recovery and could force the Steelers to pivot to OT in round 1.
+The Steelers are always built in the trenches and securing the front line must be a point of emphasis for Mike McCarthy.

 22.